SirWojtek/ProjectCUDA/README.md

     - if km find an error, it should compute value again (with another error check?).
 3. Matrix loading.
     - loading from file,
-    - format can be choosen from one from repository site,
+    - format can be chosen from one from repository site,
     - loaded matrix should be placed in 2D matrix in host memory.

 Please assign yourself to one task.
 I suggest to start coding in newly created file SparseMatrix.cu.